AikidoSec/firewall-node/docs/express.md

 const app = express();

-// Optional, if you want to use user based rate limiting or blocking app.use((req, res, next) => {
+// Optional, if you want to use user based rate limiting or block specific users app.use((req, res, next) => {
   // Get the user from your authentication middleware
   // or wherever you store the user